Do I need a smartwatch to use Breathe Flow and other VAGUS® apps?

 In the VAGUS ECG app, we use VHI as a term for the summary of health analytics.
 The VHI is short for Vagal Homeostasis index.
 The main components in VHI are HRV, RSA and RSAsync.
 Additionally, the VHI takes into account also a number of other bio signal parameters measured by the Vagus ECG smartwatch and machine learning individualization based on the user’s data.
 The Vagal Homeostasis Index (VHI) is expressed between 0-100 where 100 is a very high level of homeostasis which also can be expressed as a good and healthy ‘balance’ in the autonomic system.
 The VHI is a novel test & analytics analysis system invented by Gustaf Kranck and it is pat.pend. for Vagus Health Ltd. It is only available for Vagus ECG Smartwatch clients.

-Why is the watch ECG pulse and heart pulse measurements not the same?
+Why are the watch ECG pulse and heart pulse measurements not the same?

 A smartwatch is usually measuring optical pulse during a 1-minute period each 10 minutes.
 Therefore, it does not measure pulse during the next 9 minutes.
 This periodicity is used in order to save battery.
 The optical pulse is additionally set so that it does not measure at the same time as ECG because the electrical signals arising from the optical pulse measurements can disturb the ECG electrical signal measurements on the watch.
 There therefore may be differences between ECG heart rate and Optical Pulse Heart Rate values due to timing reasons.
 Another reason for a different heart can also be that he ECG measurement is more accurate than the optically derived heart rate estimations.
 Studies have shown that optical hear rate measurements are statistically true only as averages for longer term measurements.